The Best Way To Bolt!

 The phrase “without verification” means a tension calibrator must be employed to verify enough torque has been applied.
 Since DuraSquirt® DTIs are bolt tension measurement devices4, an alternative to nonstop testing is possible if DuraSquirt® DTIs are used in conjunction with Calibrated Wrench.

 DuraSquirt® DTIs provide verification necessary regardless of tool, torque applied or bolt condition.
-If A DuraSquirt® DTI Squirts™ completely, enough torque has been applied.
-There is no need to determine an actual torque value.
-If the DTI fully Squirts™, it is properly pretensioned.
+If a DuraSquirt® DTI completely emits orange indicating material at all the Squirt™ locations, enough torque has been applied.
+If the DTI fully emits orange indicating material at the Squirt™ location, it is properly tensioned.

 For a full description of this procedure follow the link below: